Space for primates to live

-Windows should be similarly secure.
+Windows also need to be secure.
 Entering an enclosure with most primates is dangerous, so enclosures should be designed compartmentally to allow for safe cleaning.
 Enclosure design and construction should aim to minimise disease.
 However, uniform hard-ground surfaces should be avoided.

-Primates need a complex environment to facilitate foraging and other behaviour.
-Consequently, hygiene regimes for the prevention of parasites and other pathogens may depend on management practices.
+Primates need a complex environment to make foraging and other behaviour possible.
+So, hygiene regimes for the prevention of parasites and other pathogens may depend on management practices.
 For example, a cleaning regime should be devised that balances the need for cleanliness with the need to allow animals to mark territory.

 Cleaning primates' enclosures